ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'creds' parameter, if present, specifies the authentication credentials requested by the joining node by means of the 'get_creds' parameter that was specified in the Join Request.

   If the joining node has asked for the authentication credentials of all the group members, i.e., the 'get_creds' parameter in the Join Request had as value the CBOR Simple Value `null` (0xf6), then the Group Manager provides only the authentication credentials of the group members that are relevant to the joining node.
-That is, in such a case, the 'creds' parameter specifies only: i) the authentication credentials of the responders currently in the OSCORE group, in case the joining node is configured (also) as requester; and ii) the authentication credentials of the requesters currently in the OSCORE group, in case the joining node is configured (also) as responder or monitor.
+That is, in such a case, the 'creds' parameter specifies only: i) the authentication credentials of the responders currently in the OSCORE group, if the joining node is configured (also) as requester; and ii) the authentication credentials of the requesters currently in the OSCORE group, if the joining node is configured (also) as responder or monitor.

 * The 'peer_identifiers' parameter, if present, specifies the OSCORE Sender ID of each group member whose authentication credential is specified in the 'creds' parameter.
 That is, a group member's Sender ID is used as identifier for that group member (REQ25).